AndrewStanton94/impress.js/README.md

  - added **setScreen(screen)** to set the current screen in a multi-screen setup
  - added **currScreen()** to retrieve the current screen
  - added **getScreenBundles()** to retrieve known screen bundles
+ - added **impressStepData** to every step element in the DOM to have access to impress's positioning information from the outside

 ### smaller changes